skienzmatishun/rippreport/content/p/make-8-great/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: As Baldwin County voters prepare for the Planning District 8 referendum, we uncover how Fairhope officials systematically isolate minority communities.
+Councilman Jack Burrell wasted millions on farmland for developer buddies while denying recreational funds to Black neighborhoods.
+This zoning vote decides whether local residents gain control over their land or surrender to developer sprawl.
 ---
 The new proposed planning district 8, is long overdue.
 For many years Fairhope has had a policy of annexing property, only if a property owner made a request.
 This was a clever way for Fairhope to avoid any annexation of the African American community.
 Don’t believe me!
 Look very carefully at the map, it is clear as day.